wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 * Implement rate limiting.
 * Obfuscate or encrypt data.
 * Take legal action.

+### Credential stuffing

+**Attack**

+**Wallarm code:** `credential_stuffing`

+**Description:**

+A type of cyber event where a malicious or legitimate actor is trying the automated or manual injection of stolen or weak username/email and password pairs (credentials) to access web applications.

+**Wallarm behavior:**

+Wallarm detects the credential stuffing attempts only if the filtering node has version 4.10 or above.

+The [Credential Stuffing Detection](about-wallarm/credential-stuffing.md) functionality collects and displays real-time information about attempts to use compromised or weak credentials to access your applications.
+It also enables instant notifications about such attempts and forms full downloadable list of all compromised or weak credentials providing access to your applications.

+**Remediation:**

+You may follow these recommendations:

+* Get familiar with the [OWASP credential stuffing description](https://owasp.org/www-community/attacks/Credential_stuffing), including the "Credential Stuffing Prevention Cheat Sheet".
+* Force users to use strong passwords.
+* Recommend users not to use the same passwords for different resources.
+* Enable two-factor authentication.
+* Use additional CAPTCHA solutions.

 ##  The list of special attacks and vulnerabilities